This post may contain affiliate links. Read our disclosure policy.

 - I usually look for overripe bananas that are being sold at my local grocery store.
 I get them at a cheaper price too!
 If you’re not ready to make the banana bread yet, put the bananas in the freezer (with skin on) for later use.
 Wrap them in freezer-safe Ziplocs.

 - When using frozen overripe bananas, take them out from the fridge around 3o minutes before baking.
-The most important thing to do is to let them thaw out before you measure the amount of bananas you need.
+The most important thing to do is to let them thaw out and strain the liquid before you measure the amount of bananas you need.
 The reason is when they are thawed you would see a lot of water and you don’t want the water weight to be included in your measurement.
 You need pure banana flavor.
 I remember the first time I used frozen bananas, I just peeled them then weigh immediately.
 The result?
 I got a flat, extremely bland banana bread.
 So, take note! =)

 - I find that this banana bread’s texture gets better after a day or two.
 It’s delicious on the day it’s baked but awesome after one or two days!
 It’s a win-win situation, actually. =)